ecamenen/rgcca/README.md

 - ```--block``` (INTEGER) The block shown in the graphics (0: the superblock or, if not, the last, 1: the first one, 2: the 2nd, etc.).

 ## References
-1. Tenenhaus M, Tenenhaus A, Groenen PJF, (2017) Regularized generalized canonical correlation analysis: A framework for sequential multiblock component methods, Psychometrika, vol. 82, no. 3, 737–777
+1. Tenenhaus, M., Tenenhaus, A., & Groenen, P. J. (2017).
+Regularized generalized canonical correlation analysis: a framework for sequential multiblock component methods.
+Psychometrika, 82(3), 737-777.
+2. Tenenhaus, A., & Tenenhaus, M. (2011).
+Regularized generalized canonical correlation analysis.
+Psychometrika, 76(2), 257.
-2. Tenenhaus  A. and Guillemot V. (2017): RGCCA Package. http://cran.project.org/web/packages/RGCCA/index.html
+3. Tenenhaus  A. and Guillemot V. (2017): RGCCA Package. http://cran.project.org/web/packages/RGCCA/index.html
-3. Tenenhaus A, Tenenhaus M (2011) Regularized generalized canonical correlation analysis, vol. 76, pp. 257-284, Psychometrika.
+4. Van de Geer, J. P. (1984).
+Linear relations amongk sets of variables.
+Psychometrika, 49(1), 79-94.
+5. Schäfer, J., & Strimmer, K. (2005).
+A shrinkage approach to large-scale covariance matrix estimation and implications for functional genomics.
+Statistical applications in genetics and molecular biology, 4(1).
+6. Tenenhaus, A., & Tenenhaus, M. (2014).
+Regularized generalized canonical correlation analysis for multiblock or multigroup data analysis.
+European Journal of operational research, 238(2), 391-403.